 One of my friends is stuck in a years-long pattern with his wife.
 She talks over him while he’s talking, especially in front of their friends.
 He can’t stand it and protests by saying, “I won’t put up with this!
 You can’t treat me like this!”
 And then he puts up with it, and she continues to treat him like that.
 Plus he’s shown her where his buttons are.
 He has a button that says, “If you talk while I’m talking, I’ll get upset.”
 So if she wants him to get upset, she talks while he’s talking.

 What could my friend do that would work better?
 He could make himself unavailable.
 He doesn’t necessarily need to go away.
 He only needs to not provide the usual response.

 But for now, his predictable response keeps his wife treating him in a predictable manner.
 And they’ll continue doing what they’re doing, until one of them decides to do something different.

 WE’RE CONSTANTLY TRAINING PEOPLE

-We’re continually training people how to treat us through our response to their behavior.
-And if we don’t like what we’re receiving, it’s sometimes easier to blame others for what they’re doing rather than unravel how we’ve trained them.
-With conscious, deliberate attention though, we can use this tool to our advantage, so that everyone wins.
+We train people how to treat us by our response to their behavior.
+And it’s sometimes easier to blame them for what they’re doing rather than unravel how we’ve trained them.

-What works is to not be available for treatment we don’t like.
-People will get the message and stop doing it, because people don’t do what doesn’t work.
-Refusing to be available doesn’t necessarily mean walking away from people or situations.
-It means not providing the expected response.
+What works is to not be available for the treatment that we don’t like.
+People will get the message and stop doing it, because people don’t do what doesn’t work for them.
+Refusing to be available means not providing the expected response.
 A predictable response from us teaches people to treat us in a predictable way, while a new response trains new action in us as well as in others.

 Come follow me on Instagram!